dpsframework/dpsframework.org/index.md

 ## Available versions

-There are currently two versions available: **v0.9.1** (SOCO) and **v1.7** (EUMAS) (see, Table.2).
+&nbsp;&nbsp;There are currently two versions available: **v0.9.1** (SOCO) and **v1.7** (EUMAS) (see, Table.2).
 These releases have been packaged in a file of type .JAR with the nomenclature: **dpsFrameworkBuilder-X.Y.jar**.
-These .JAR files allow you to create and initialize a basic development environment with libraries and components necessary for the development of the application.
-In addition, they generate the minimum directory structure to put into operation the skeleton of an operational _Agent-Based Application_[^SHOHAM] .
+Each .JAR file allows you to create and initialize a basic development environment with libraries and components necessary for the development of the application.
+Its mission is to generate the minimum directory structure to put into operation the skeleton of an operational _Agent-Based Application_[^SHOHAM].

 {:.caption-left}
 **Tabl2 2**.
 Version number, mnemonic and main characteristics of the release.

 {:.table-left}
 | Release   | Description   |